 Truist Bank Overview

 With this account, you’ll receive a Truist One Savings account with no monthly fee, the possibility of a $100 Negative Balance Buffer, a 10-pack of free personal checks and more rewards from your Truist credit cards.
 Plus, this is a rewards checking account, so the higher your account balance, the better rewards you’ll receive in the form of credit card loyalty bonuses, discounted Delta SkyMiles Debit Card annual fee, additional Truist One Checking accounts with no monthly fees and free out-of-network ATM transactions.

 Finally, the Truist Money Account, which is a reloadable prepaid debit card, requires no minimum opening deposit and no additional bank account.
 You can use this account as a companion to an existing bank account and digitally transfer funds to and from the reloadable card whenever you want.
-The account does have a $5 monthly maintenance fee, which can be waived if you load at least $500 a month onto the card.
-Plus, you can earn cash back by taking advantage of select merchant discounts that are part of the account.
+The account does have a $5 monthly maintenance fee, which can be waived if you load at least $500 a month.

-Truist also has only one money market account.
-It was named in GOBankingRates’ Best Banks of 2022 as one of the Best Money Market Accounts.
-To start, the account only requires a $100 opening deposit and has a $12 monthly maintenance fee.
+Truist also has a money market account.
+To start, the account only requires a $50 opening deposit and has a $12 monthly maintenance fee.
 However, the fee can be waived by maintaining a $1,000 minimum daily balance.
-Like the Truist Online Savings account, this account pays 0.01% APY, so if you’re not planning to maintain a $1,000 minimum daily balance, the bank’s savings account would be a better option to avoid the $12 monthly maintenance fee.
+Like the Truist Online Savings account, this account pays APY, so if you’re not planning to maintain a $1,000 minimum daily balance, the bank’s savings account would be a better option to avoid the $12 monthly maintenance fee.
 You can also write checks directly from this account, which gives you convenient access to your cash.
-Plus, you can sign up for balance alerts to track your savings progress.

-Truist offers certificates of deposit with terms from seven days to 60 months and an APY of across all balance tiers.
+Truist offers CDs with terms from seven days to 60 months and an APY of across all balance tiers.
 For terms from seven months to 31 days, a $2,500 minimum opening deposit is required.
 And for terms from 32 days to 60 months, there is a $1,000 minimum opening deposit.

-If you need to speak to a banking representative, you can reach one Monday – Friday from 8 a.m. to 8 p.m.
-EST and Saturday from 8 a.m. to 5 p.m.
+If you need to speak to a banking representative, you can reach one Monday – Friday from 8:00 a.m. to 8:00 p.m.
+EST and Saturday from 8:00 a.m. to 5:00 p.m.
 EST at 1-844-487-8478.
 The bank does not have Sunday customer service hours, but you can always access account information and complete certain banking tasks via the 24-hour automated system.
-You can also communicate with the bank on Twitter.
+You can also communicate with the bank on Twitter and Facebook.
 Additionally, you can visit a branch or make an appointment with a bank representative for personal banking, loans or small business needs.
 The bank also has apps for both Android and iOS users, which will allow you to transfer money, monitor spending patterns and pay friends and family via Zelle.